 When is Your Invention More than an Idea?

 Many people have ideas for new and improved products that can make life more convenient or enjoyable.
 However, when is it time to turn your idea into a reality by moving forward with a practical design for your invention?
-When you decide to try to produce an invention, there are many things to consider, and you should discuss the steps to take with a patent lawyer in Orlando and Tampa.
+When you decide to try to produce an invention, there are many things to consider, and you should discuss the steps to take with a patent lawyer in Orlando.

 From Idea to Invention